hirethunk/verbs/docs/events.md

 ### Firing during Replays

-During a [replay](#content-replaying-events), the system isn't "firing" the event in the original sense (i.e., it's not going through the initial logic that might include checks, validations, or triggering of additional side effects like sending one-time-notifications).
+During a [replay](#content-replaying-events), the system isn't "firing" the event in the original sense (i.e., it's not going through the initial logic that might include checks, validations, or triggering of additional side effects like sending one-time notifications).
 Instead, it directly applies the changes recorded in the event store.

 ### Wormholes